Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability via the interacting particle system

 \subsection{Exploring Malliavin differentiability via interacting particle system limits}

 The novelty in this section lies not within the results, as these are implied directly by those in our Section \ref{section:Mall Diff superlinear growth} or \cite{Crisan2018}, but in the proof methodology via limits of interacting particle systems.
-For clarity of exposition, we prove the results here under the stronger Assumption \ref{Assump:All is Lipschitz } of uniformly Lipschitz and differentiable coefficients (in space and measure). \begin{assumption}[Continuous differentiability] Let Assumption \ref{ass:MKSDE-MainExistTheo2} hold.
-The functions $b,\sigma$ are assumed to be continuously differentiable in their spatial and measure variables continuous derivatives.
-The derivative maps, $\partial_x b, \partial_x \sigma$ and $\partial_\mu b,\partial_\mu\sigma$ are all uniformly bounded. \end{assumption}